Thursday, December 18, 2025

 A Spindle Splintered by Alix E. Harrow (novella)

-A playful take on ‘Sleeping Beauty’.
-This was a refreshing delight and my favourite read of the year.
+This take on 'Sleeping Beauty' was a refreshing delight and my favourite read of the year.
 I’ve really been drawn to meta elements being used in a playful manner over the last few years and this falls right into that alley.
 Fun, humorous, clever, inventive, touching and beautiful.

 A Special Providence by Richard Yates